 Key issues in EU - Zimbabwe relations

 Responding to the Global Political Agreement and the Government of National Unity in 2009, and to the adoption in 2013 of a progressive Constitution, the EU took steps towards gradually normalising relations with Zimbabwe.
 On November 2014, the appropriate measures taken in 2002 in response to political violence expired, enabling a multi-year cooperation with Zimbabwe under the 11th European Development Fund.

-Trade is an important catalyst for growth and poverty reduction.
 The EU is currently Zimbabwe's third major trading partner.
-Zimbabwe signed and ratified the interim Economic Partnership Agreement (i-EPA), under the ESA region.
-The i-EPA is a major stepping stone to a wider and more comprehensive deal that supports sustainable development and fosters regional integration.
+Zimbabwe signed and ratified in 2012 the interim Economic Partnership Agreement (i-EPA) under the ESA region.

-Since Zimbabwe's independence in 1980, the EU has provided development assistance.
-In line with the objectives of the Cotonou Agreement, the strategic objective of the EU's development cooperation with Zimbabwe is to reduce and eventually eradicate poverty and to support peace and stability, by supporting inclusive and sustainable growth and promoting human rights, democracy and rule of law.
+The EU has provided development assistance since independence in 1980, targeting the needs of the population, and is the third biggest donor to Zimbabwe.
+The strategic objective of the EU's development cooperation with Zimbabwe is to reduce poverty and to support peace and stability, by supporting inclusive and sustainable growth and promoting human rights, democracy and rule of law.

 A €234 million National Indicative Programme for the period 2014-2020 was signed in February 2015.
 It concentrates on three sectors, jointly selected with the Government of Zimbabwe: